How to win $25G on the NBA with FOX Super 6

 Records: Jazz (27-8), 76ers (23-12)

-Utah entered Tuesday’s play with a three game lead on the Lakers for the best record in the Western Conference and on the final game of a four game Eastern road swing (1-2 so far).
+Utah entered Wednesday's play with a three-game lead on the Lakers for the best record in the Western Conference and on the final game of a four-game Eastern road swing (1-2 so far).
 The two sides met on Feb 15 in Utah when Jordan Clarkson’s season-high 40 points muted a 42-point effort from Ben Simmons in a 134-123 Jazz win.
 Embiid did not play that game with a back injury and he has suffered from an ankle injury which has his ability as questionable.
 Tobias Harris could be back for Philadelphia after suffering a knee contusion which has forced him to sit out the last two games.

 Brooklyn Nets at Houston Rockets